The programme of the conference is available here

-Over 90 papers will be presented at the conference and there have been several papers submitted for the PhD Workshop.
+Over 90 papers were presented at the conference and there were several papers submitted for the PhD Workshop.

 David Marshall University of Edinburgh, UK